abarnes023/First-Portfolio/README.md

 # First-Portfolio
 My first draft of a portfolio page

-Built on codepen.com as a part of the Free Code Camp curriculum
+Built on codepen.com as a part of the Free Code Camp curriculum using:
+- HTML
+- CSS
+- JavaScript